jack-bradshaw/monorepo/java/io/matthewbradshaw/klu/README.md

 Essential utilities and helpers to fill the gaps in the Kotlin standard library.

+This guide covers:

+- Dependency: How to include the library in another project.
+- Concurrency: How to use the utilities in the KLU concurrency package.

 ## Dependency

 There are multiple ways to include KLU in your project: